-known compliance issues (complaints, incidents, emergencies, etc.);

-- the length of time since last inspection; - proximity to public or sensitive areas; - an operator's or a well's compliance history; - current major safety/pollution prevention activities; - area knowledge/unique District Office concerns; and - routine/general inspection needs.
+- known compliance issues (public complaints, incidents, emergencies, etc.); - the length of time since last inspection; - proximity to public or sensitive areas; - an operator's or a well's compliance history; - current major safety/pollution prevention activities; - area knowledge/unique District Office concerns; and - routine/general inspection needs.

-In fiscal year 2021, the Commission continued efforts to ensure that each well in the state is inspected regularly, with field inspectors responsible for specific performance targets.
-Maintaining an aggressive approach, the Commission ensures all wells across Texas are inspected at least once every five years, conducting a total of 308,922 oil and gas well and facility inspections for the fiscal year comprised of 177,455 well level inspections of 122,824 unique wells (Figure 3 provides a geographic distribution of inspected wells) and 131,467 inspections of other oil and gas facilities, including tank batteries, surface disposal facilities, or drilling rig inspections.
+In fiscal year 2022, the Commission continued efforts to ensure that each well in the state is inspected regularly, with field inspectors responsible for specific performance targets.
+Maintaining an aggressive approach, the Commission ensures all wells across Texas are inspected at least once every five years, conducting a total of 359,278 oil and gas well and facility inspections for the fiscal year comprised of 223,820 well level inspections of 159,437 unique wells (Figure 2 provides a geographic distribution of inspected wells) and 135,458 inspections of other oil and gas facilities, including but not limited to, tank batteries, surface disposal facilities, or drilling rig inspections.

 The large numbers of wells and associated facilities in the state require the inspectors to prioritize their work.
-Responses to emergencies and complaints receive highest priority.
+Responses to emergencies and public complaints receive highest priority.
 Other inspections are prioritized based on factors including established performance goals, proximity to public or sensitive areas, compliance history of an operator, and knowledge or concerns specific to an area.
-Field inspectors schedule their time to cover as many high priority inspections as possible and incorporate lower priority inspections as time allows.
+Field inspectors schedule their time to cover as many high-priority inspections as possible and incorporate lower-priority inspections as time allows.
 Appendix A details the priority system used by inspectors to ensure inspection priorities are consistent across the state.

 Inspectors use the Inspection, Compliance, and Enforcement (ICE) system to document inspections of oil and gas facilities electronically.
 The ICE system was implemented in 2015, allowing inspectors to record violations by rule number at the well level.
 ICE allows for tracking of well/lease inspection and violation history, and gives inspectors access to current operator, facility, and compliance information while onsite.
-Regardless of the reason for inspection, such as a complaint or a mechanical integrity test, the inspector will check for compliance with all applicable Commission rules and record the findings in ICE.
+Regardless of the reason for inspection, such as a public complaint or a mechanical integrity test, the inspector will check for compliance with all applicable Commission rules and record the findings in ICE.

-Figure 3: Geographic distribution of the 122,824 individual wells inspected across Texas in fiscal year 2021
+Figure 2: Geographic distribution of the 159,437 individual wells inspected across Texas in fiscal year 2022